dessa-oss/DeepFake-Detection/README.md

 # Visual DeepFake Detection

-We built a fake video detection model with Foundations Atlas, for anyone to use.
-We will be releasing an article soon about the motivation, as well as the process of the creation of this project.

 In our recent [article](add link), we make the following contributions:
 * We show that the model proposed in current state of the art in video manipulation (FaceForensics++) does not generalize to real-life videos randomly collected